AtmaHou/FewShotTagging/readme.md

 ### Step2: Prepare data
 - Download few-shot data at [my homepage](https://atmahou.github.io/) or click here: [download](https://atmahou.github.io/attachments/ACL2020data.zip)

+> Tips: The numbers in file name denote cross-evaluation id, you can run a complete experiment by only using data of id=1.

 - Set test, train, dev data file path in `./scripts/run_L-Tapnet+CDT.sh` to your setting.

 > For simplicity, your only need to set the root path for data as follow: